Mr. Wonderful (Fleetwood Mac album): Background

 The album was broadly similar to Fleetwood Mac's self-titled debut album, albeit with some changes to personnel and recording method.
 The album was recorded live in the studio with miked amplifiers and PA system, rather than plugged into the board.
 The vocals were distorted with a Vox amplifier and most of the album was recorded in mono.

-A horn section was introduced and Christine Perfect (later Christine McVie) of Chicken Shack was featured on keyboards.
+A horn section was featured throughout the album and Christine Perfect (later Christine McVie) of Chicken Shack played keyboards.
 Mike Vernon, who served as the producer on the album, placed baffles and wooden partitions between the instruments to avoid audio spill.

 Peter Green's material on the album was recorded on 28 April 1968, the same day that the band re-recorded their cover of "Need Your Love So Bad".
 One song from that session, "Stop Messin' Round", was recorded in five takes.
 "Rollin' Man", "Love That Burns", "If You Be My Baby", and "Lazy Poker Blues" were also recorded that same day.
 Green remembered that Jeremy Spencer opted not to play on his tracks on Mr Wonderful.
 Clifford Davis received writing credits on Green's songs under the name C.G.
-Adams.
-Green told Guitar Player magazine in a 1994 interview that Davis did so as a "tax dodge".
+Adams; Green told Guitar Player magazine in a 1994 interview that Davis did so as a "tax dodge".

 A second session was booked to record six tracks sung by Spencer, who granted the horn section leeway when determining what to play on his compositions, telling them to "just blow".
 The album took a total of four days to record.
 "Trying So Hard to Forget", the album's final song, was a duet between Green on guitar and Duster Bennett on harmonica.